samuelyu2002/ImVisible/README.md

 A demo iOS application is also provided.
 Requirements are iOS 11 and above.
 The application continuously iterates through the flowchart below:
 ![](flowchart.png)

-To use the application, open the LYTNet demo xcode project, and drag the model_wm_1000.mlmodel file into the project to add a reference to it.
-Then, build the application while connecting a phone iOS 11 or above.
+To use the application, open the LYTNet demo xcode project and add a developer team.
+Build the application on a device with iOS 12.0 or above.

 ## Citations
 Please consider citing our papers in your publications if this project helped with your research.
 The BibTeX references are as follows: